IBM/charts/repo/ibm-helm/ibm-itxa-prod.md

 Note:

-1. Ensure that all the sections in values.yaml like global, itxauiserver, itxadatasetup and metering need to be populated before installing ITXA UI Server.
-The sample values.yaml is provided in the helm charts.
+1. Ensure that all the sections in values.yaml like global, itxauiserver, itxadatasetup and metering are correctly populated before installing ITXA UI Server.
+A sample values.yaml is provided in the helm charts.

 ### Helm Install